Skip to main content

 The law attempts to strike a balance.
 An employer is generally forbidden from requesting, requiring, or purchasing genetic information.
 However, an exception exists for voluntary health or genetic services, which includes wellness programs.
 For a program to be truly voluntary, an employee must not be required to participate, and they must not be penalized for refusing.

 The rules clarify that an employer can offer a limited financial inducement to an employee in exchange for their own health information, or for their spouse’s health information, as part of a wellness program.
-A critical distinction is made for the of children and for any genetic information of the family.
+A critical distinction is made for the health information of children and for any genetic information of the family.

-An employer cannot offer an inducement in exchange for information about the manifested diseases of an employee’s children, nor can they offer any incentive for the genetic information of a spouse or child, which includes history.
+An employer cannot offer an inducement in exchange for information about the manifested diseases of an employee’s children, nor can they offer any incentive for the genetic information of a spouse or child, which includes their family medical history.
 This legal architecture is designed to allow for some forms of health screening while building a firewall around the most sensitive predictive data that constitutes your family’s biological legacy.

 Intermediate